-When Line Coupling is set to MAINS, the CEMASTER cycles through each line coupling mode: L1-to-L2, L1-to-PE, and L2-to-PE.
+When Line Coupling is set to MAINS, the EMCPro PLUS cycles through each line coupling mode: L1-to-L2, L1-to-PE, and L2-to-PE.

-When surging a DC Mains or the EUT with no mains applied, the Line Coupling Phase Angle selection must be set to 'RND' --random -- as the test will be unable to synchronize to a DC mains and will not run.
+When surging a DC Mains or the EUT with no mains applied, the Line Coupling Phase Angle selection must be set to 'RND' --random -- otherwise the test will be unable to synchronize to a the mains power and would not run.